 5. East Fairhaven Elementary School Trail (Fairhaven)

 It’s easy to take an after-school walk if your kids are students at East Fairhaven Elementary School!
-Earlier this year, a new trail network opened at the school to connect students, teachers, and the community to the natural resources in their own schoolyard.
+A trail network at the school connects students, teachers, and the community to the natural resources in their own schoolyard.

-The mile-long trail network, which the Fairhaven Community Trail Network manages, has lots of fun features that kids love exploring.
+The mile-long East Fairhaven School Trail, which the Fairhaven Community Trail Network manages, has lots of fun features that kids love exploring.
 Journey over boardwalks that cross streams and venture down fern-lined paths.
 Along the trail, educational signs point out ecologically significant areas like vernal pools and holly groves, so you and your family can learn a little about nature while you walk.

 6. Mattapoisett YMCA (Mattapoisett)